stonemjs/docs/src/docs/essentials/logging.md

 blueprint.set('stone.logger.useColors', true);
 ```

-This setup ensures that your logs are verbose, readable, and timestamped — ideal for development or debugging sessions.
+This setup ensures that your logs are verbose, readable, and timestamped, ideal for development or debugging sessions.

 ## Customizing the Logger

-Stone.js is not opinionated about how you log — it simply defines an interface and lets you plug in whatever tool fits your needs.
+Stone.js is not opinionated about how you log, it simply defines an interface and lets you plug in whatever tool fits your needs.
 If the built-in `ConsoleLogger` doesn’t meet your requirements, you can replace it with your own implementation.

 You might want to customize the logger if: